42 Models Got Their Brows Bleached At Alexander Wang

 Advertisement

-Scott lifted Nicholas' jet-black hairs to a caramel-brown colour and covered them in foundation to achieve a shade closest to her complexion.
+Scott lifted Nicholas' jet-black hairs to a caramel-brown color and covered them in foundation to achieve a shade closest to her complexion.
 "It really opens up the eyes and draws major attention to them," he says.
-"Blending in foundation also helps conceal any dark hairs left behind so we don't have to over-process."
+"Blending in foundation also helps conceal any dark hairs left behind so we don't have to overprocess."

 The rest of the beauty look was equal parts edgy and elegant.
 Some models donned white towels wrapped around their heads, a look Dyson hairstylist Duffy meant to represent uptown glamour.
-Others, had long, downtown-inspired pigtails and ponytails, which required lots of hairspray.
-Makeup artists kept complexions concealed, but glowing, using the deep, neutral tones in the NARS Ignited palette to contour on the eyelids.
+Others, had long, downtown-inspired pigtails and ponytails (which required lots of hairspray).
+Makeup artists kept complexions concealed, but glowing, using the deep, neutral tones in the new NARS Ignited palette to contour on the eyelids.
 Nothing too dramatic that would overpower the non-existent brows.

-While some people might give bleaching their eyebrows a pass, models backstage at Wang embraced the beauty look.
+While some people (us, included) would give bleaching our eyebrows a hard "pass," models backstage at Wang embraced the beauty look.
 "I've never bleached anything before, so I was nervous, but it's still really cool," model Carmen Amare tells us.
 But what happens after the show?
 Are models bound to bleached brows forever?
-Scott was waiting with beard dye at the end of the runway to colour models back to their original form before they hit the New York City streets.
+Scott was waiting with beard dye at the end of the runway to color models back to their original form before they hit the New York City streets.
 "Unless, that is, they don't want to," he says.

 Advertisement